 Strategic Direction 1 aims to make all New Zealanders aware of the importance of biosecurity and to get them involved in pest and disease management.
 Find out more about how this will be achieved.

 All New Zealanders playing their part

 Biosecurity 2025's first strategic direction aims to make every New Zealander a biosecurity risk manager and to get every business managing their own biosecurity risk.
-The Direction Statement outlines 5 goals to achieve this.
+There are 5 goals to achieve this.